Bridge Kit

 ]

-This example shows how to check for successfully completed steps and use a helper function to find specific steps:
+This example shows how to check for completed steps and use a helper function to find specific steps:

 Typescript